harmony-one/h/progress/theo-perisic.md

 ---

+2025-07-09 Wed: Completed emergency parameter initial list, extensive and production coverage, but will cut some away for minimal build, shared with Artem for initial review.
+Reviewing recovery updates and team project updates, looking into ETH positions based on meeting notes.
+Uniform tracking also necessary.

+2025-07-08 Tue: Coordination with validators, updates on [SnapshotX integration](https://sx-harmony.web.app/#/explore).
+Started testing phase.
+Sync with Yuriy.

+2025-07-07 Mon: Adding to team Q3 doc.
+Clarifying each team member to test individually leveraging current working implementations, but applying their own strategies to compare later on.

+---

+2025-07-06 Sun: (1.0h) Continued strategy review, sourcing on o4-mini-high and perplexity, pull from Harmony publications for aerodrome strategies.

+2025-07-05 Sat: (2.0h) Reviewed [lp-delta-hedge](https://github.com/adamkhakhar/lp-delta-hedge?tab=readme-ov-file) and [lp-option-hedging](https://github.com/Aureliano90/LP-Option-Hedging).
+Insights minimal implementations, more complex math implementations we can leverage, but no modern connections to higher volume platforms.

+2025-07-04 Fri: July 4th.

+2025-07-03 Thu: Adding points to q3 planning, more details on specific strategies, and answering team questions.

+2025-07-02 Wed: Full team sync.
+Providing initial questions, parameter optimizations, and product direction for BTC strategy.

+2025-07-01 Tue: Continued review of lp-hedger, went back to Yuriy’s aerodrome [position data collection](https://github.com/harmony-one/shadow-pool-analytics/blob/main/aerodrome/export_USDC_cbBTC/positions_stats_USDC_cbBTC_all.tsv).
+Insights: wider range 25%+ performed best over 90 days, no rebalance, for backtesting, will be best to implement minimal rebalance aimed at weekly max.

+2025-06-30 Mon: Editing Q2 video to remove default captions for Alaina, reviewed Q2 report.

+---

 2025-06-29 Sun: (1.0h) Filming Q2 video.

 2025-06-28 Sat: (2.0h) Reviewing Aaron and Artem codebases for goal of merging work, transitioning from our previously siloed experimentation and development.
 Insight: missing websocket, and game theory protections implemented within Aaron’s repo can be brought on into Artem’s overall portfolio manager.